orlad1006/pands-problem-sheet/README.md

 Task: Create a program that inputs a 10 character account number and outputs the account number with only last 4 digits displaying.

 Replace the first 6 digits with X
+My notes:

-I did this by creating a variable that asked the user to input and account number.
+I did this by creating a variable that asked the user to input an account number.
 I then outputed the last 4 digits by using [-4:] and prefixing with 6 'X' This prints as XXXXXX and the 4 characters counting from the end of the number inputed

 This worked when I entered the 10 digit number 0123456789 to print out XXXXXX6789
-When I inputed a number of with 4 digits or more it printed out as XXXXXX6789 If the number is less than 4 digits it prints out
+When I inputed a number of with 4 digits or more it printed out as XXXXXX6789 If the number is less than 4 digits it prints out 6'X's and the entered digits

+I spent a lot of time trying to use the inbuilt function replace to replace all characters up to the 4th
+last digit with 'X' but no matter what I tried it would not run.
+It did not like [:-4] as the 'old value' in the replace function.